top of page

 Do you supply cabling?

-We are likely to be able to run cables for our lighting, but we don't supply cabling for catering, toilets, showers, bars photo booths, fridge trailers etc.
+We are likely to be able to run cables for our lighting, but we don't supply cabling for catering, toilets, showers, bars photo booths, fridge trailers etc. This will be supplied by the generator company.

 You will still need one of our trusted suppliers, which we can recommend to you, they will check the power is sufficient for your requirements and most importantly supply and run all of the cabling.
-Catering often requires a lot of power, so don't scrimp on this service, you don't want the lights going off when they switch the oven on!
+Catering often requires a lot of power, so don't scrimp on this service, you don't want the lights going off, when they switch the oven on!
+It's not as simple as using a plug socket and an extension lead.

 Our wooden tables are 2.1m long x 68cm wide and the can seat 6 guests (3 either side).